seaplant3/complex-plotting/README.md

 Note that it might take ~15 seconds to start, and will probably throw some warnings like 'overflow' or 'invalid value' while it does its calculations.
 This is normal.

 Questions or comments?
 I'd love to hear it!
-Leave them here on GitHub, send me an [email](cplant@berkeley.edu), or fox them to me.
+Leave them here on GitHub, send me an email (cplant@berkeley.edu), or fox them to me.